-* Foresight, initiative, and dedication on the part of Schooling’s parents from the beginning: They documented every swim meet that he participated in from 2000, set yearly targets for him based on his personal bests as well as regional and international standards, monitored his performance in specific areas so they could provide constructive feedback, and sent him for a bone test in 2006 to calculate his growth potential—whether he would be likely to reach the optimum height for the sport (1.9m).
-Read more about these efforts here and here.
+Foresight, initiative, and dedication on the part of Schooling’s parents from the beginning: They documented every swim meet that he participated in from 2000, and set yearly targets for him based on his personal bests, as well as regional and international standards.
+They also monitored his performance in specific areas so they could provide constructive feedback, and sent him for a bone test in 2006 to calculate his growth potential—whether he would be likely to reach the optimum height for the sport (1.9m).

-* Schooling left Singapore to train in the US at 14; his mother May described the move as a “painful decision” that she grudgingly agreed to, and by Schooling’s own admission, it was a “hard journey” in the early days and he “hated everything.”
-There was also a staggering financial investment involved; in a 2014 interview, Colin Schooling estimated that they had spent nearly US$1 million on their son.
+Schooling left Singapore to train in the US at 14.
+His mother May described the move as a “painful decision” that she grudgingly agreed to.
+By Schooling’s own admission, it was a “hard journey” in the early days and he “hated everything.”
+There was also a staggering financial investment involved; the Schoolings estimate that they have spent nearly US$1 million on their son’s swimming career.

-* A willingness to push boundaries: Schooling’s landmark NS deferment (which has now been extended to 2020) had been in the works since 2011; it required a detailed documentation of his progress and potential, as well as scientific studies and expert opinions on extended breaks and how they could impede an athlete’s development.
-Schooling’s parents were responsible for putting together the appeal; according to his father, “It involved my son and I had to give it my best shot!”
+A willingness to push boundaries: Schooling’s landmark National Service deferment (which has now been extended to 2020) had been in the works since 2011.
+It required a detailed documentation of his progress and potential, as well as scientific studies and expert opinions on extended breaks and how they could impede an athlete’s development.
+Schooling’s parents were responsible for putting together the appeal.
+According to his father, “It involved my son and I had to give it my best shot!”

-As for newly inspired children hoping to embark on the highway to sports glory, what else is required of parents?
-Here are more realities and pointers to consider for parenting an elite athlete.
+If your child is also hoping to embark on the highway to sports glory, what is required of you?
+Here are more realities to consider for parenting an elite athlete.